-Metro Tunnel's stations will be well connected to the surrounding city to maximise its value in provision for access and movement, and to create civic focal points that support aspirations for each precinct's long term development.
+Melbourne Metro's stations will be well connected to the surrounding city to maximise its value in provision for access and movement.

 - 1. Ensure that the stations are easy to access for all people and that they are well connected to the surrounding precinct. - 2.
-Improve provision for movement through the city, giving priority to sustainable transport modes that complement Metro Tunnel. - 3.
+Improve provision for movement through the city, giving priority to sustainable transport modes that complement Melbourne Metro. - 3.
 Improve inter-modal transport connectivity. - 4.
-Provide streets and other access ways that function well for their allocated transport modes and that are also comfortable, engaging and safe places for complementary activities. - 5.
-Recognise and enhance the importance placed on active transport.
+Provide streets and other access ways that function well for their allocated transport modes and that are also comfortable, engaging and safe places for complementary activities.

 - 1. Station precinct environments must support safe and predictable movements that are prioritised along the following transport hierarchy: - active transport pedestrian and cycling, including people entering the station as well as passing the station entrances - sustainable transport train, tram, bus and coach - emergency and short-term vehicles emergency vehicles, service vehicles, commercial / private transport, taxi ranks, kiss-and-ride - private transport disabled-access car parking, staff and maintenance car parking, park and ride car parking. - 2.
-Provide for integration of all transport modes in line with the modal hierarchy above: - Locate, orient and design station entries to connect via public routes into the wider pedestrian network. - Ensure clear visual and physical connections to nearby bus, tram and taxi stops and kiss-and-ride facilities.
+Provide for integration of all transport modes in line with the modal hierarchy above: - Integrate station entrances with the wider pedestrian network. - Ensure clear visual and physical connections to nearby bus, tram and taxi stops and kiss-and-ride facilities. - Provide bicycle parking as appropriate.

-- Maximise bicycle parking facilities associated with stations where it will expand access to Metro services by connecting to major cycling routes and key catchments, in particular at Arden, Parkville and Domain Stations. - 3.
-Minimise conflicts between transport modes and intersecting routes of travel: - Design station entries with adequate space for people to transition from stairs, escalators and lifts to travel routes along the ground surface so that congestion in surrounding thoroughfares is minimised and appropriately managed. - Define pathways and promote awareness of crossing transport modes, e.g. using changes in surface treatments and other visual cues. - Ensure that aboveground station infrastructure does not create unnecessary barriers or obstructions to pedestrian or cycle flows in the streets. - Integrate balustrades and other required barriers and safety devices into the overall precinct design. - 4.
-Support ease of wayfinding: - Create well-structured paths and clear sightlines so that wayfinding is intuitive and reliance on directional signage is minimised. - Orient station entries onto public streets where possible.
-Ensure that paths of travel to and from station entries that are not directly connected to main streets are easy to find and follow, and are clearly identifiable as being accessible to the general public - Design stations to capitalise on view lines to existing local landmarks and spaces that will assist with orientation.
+- 3. Minimise conflicts between transport modes and intersecting routes of travel: - Design station entries with adequate space for people to transition from stairs, escalators and lifts to travel routes along the ground surface so that congestion in surrounding thoroughfares is minimised and appropriately managed. - Define pathways and promote awareness of crossing transport modes, e.g. using changes in surface treatments and other visual cues. - Ensure that aboveground station infrastructure does not create unnecessary barriers or obstructions to pedestrian or cycle flows in the streets. - Integrate balustrades and other required barriers and safety devices into the overall precinct design. - 4.
+Support ease of wayfinding: - Create well-structured paths and clear sightlines so that wayfinding is intuitive and reliance on directional signage is minimised. - Ensure that paths of travel to and from station entries that are not directly connected to main streets are easy to identify and follow. - Design stations to capitalise on view lines to existing local landmarks and spaces that will assist with orientation. - Create new visual markers and treatments that will assist with orientation and recognition of specific locations. - Provide clear, consistent and easy-to-follow directional signage, responding to the particular local requirements and nearby destinations.

-- Create new visual markers and treatments that will assist with orientation and recognition of specific locations. - Provide clear, consistent and easy-to-follow directional signage, responding to the particular local requirements and nearby destinations. - Establish appropriate links between directional signage provided as part of Metro Tunnel and directional signage used in surrounding precincts. - 5.
+- Establish appropriate links between directional signage provided as part of Melbourne Metro and directional signage used in surrounding precincts. - 5.
 Create and improve strategic walking and cycling routes that connect the stations into surrounding areas: - Create opportunities for public pedestrian links through non-ticketed areas of station buildings to provide safe crossings of major streets. - Create convenient and safe alignments of footpaths and walking routes that facilitate access to the stations and to other destinations in the precinct. - Consider the needs of future growth, long-term development patterns, and changes to demand. - Provide generous path widths, safe and accessible slopes and cross-falls, and the placement of features to maintain clear circulation space, with priority generally given to circulation areas along the building line. - Design of crossings and Shared Zones (where pedestrians, cyclists and motorised traffic share the same road space) to ensure safety and prioritisation according to the modal hierarchy. - Provide bike paths, shared paths and on-street bike lanes, with widths and treatments that maximise safety and allow for future growth in demand.